open-horizon/examples/edge/services/operator/CreateService.md

   ```

 ## <a id=build-publish-your-op> Building and Publishing Your Own Operator Example Edge Service

+In order to deploy a containerized edge service to an edge cluster, a software developer first has to build a Kubernetes Operator that deploys the containerized edge service in a Kubernetes cluster.
+There are several options when writing a Kubernetes operator.
+To start, the Kubernetes open source  documentation has an operator overview article (https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which is a good resource to learn about operators.

 1. `cd` to the directory in which you want to create your new service and then run this command to create the files for a simple edge service and associated Horizon metadata files: